SeungRyeolBaek/KG-to-KG-Semantic-Similarity/README.md

 ┗ 📂dipper_paraphraser
   ┣ 📂60_0
   ┗ 📂60_20

-Each text document in text/, and verbalized/ folder are stored in each .txt files and each knowledge graph in graph/ are stored in each .json files.
+Each text document in `text/`, and `verbalized/` folder are stored in each `.txt` files and each knowledge graph in `graph/` are stored in each `.json` files.

 # Dataset generation
 You can generate the dataset with your own text documents with the codes in the dataset_generation folder.
 The folder structure is as follows:
 📦dataset_generation
  ┣ 📂kg-construction
  ┃ ┣ 📜kg-construction.py